russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read First Man In

-• Individuals interested in personal development and overcoming challenges.
+Individuals interested in resilience and teamwork strategies.

 The Power of Negative Thinking